dhershman1/kyanite/README.md

 - [foreword](https://github.com/abstract-tools/foreword) by [Abstract Tools](https://github.com/abstract-tools) which is a very nice and easy to use library developed by a close friend.
 This is where a lot of functionality, AND the idea of a pure single data type system came from I can't recommend it enough.
 - [Ramdajs](http://ramdajs.com/) by [Ramda](https://github.com/ramda) a large and fairly handy library where the original idea sparked

+## Documentation

+You can find the documentation here: https://www.dusty.codes/documentation/kyanite

 ## Philosophy

-The idea for Kyanite is to not just be another library but to introduce a pure single task functional experience.
-This is to keep things light, and optimal in terms of size and performance.

-Working with the functional experience is working with immutable data, with this library I wanted to keep that as true as I could with using pure functions, but also in using single type data structures through out the library.

 The goal for the library was to be stripped down, light weight and easy to understand intuitively.
 As well as being performant and optimized in the best ways possible, and I am happy with that current outcome.
+Everything out of the box is Curried while also being easy to use with a pipe, Kyanite also gives the ability to curry your own custom functionality that can be used within pipes as well.

 ## Key Features
-Some of the primary features for Kyanite are:

 - Purely Functional, this was a big thing for me I wanted it to be easy to use functional system but also I wanted everything to be completely pure.
 I am happy with the results.
 - Emphasis on single type utility functions, all of the functionality is (Theroetically) based around accepting a single data type (String, Array, Object, Number) doing what it does, and giving you back a result.
 Making it reliable and stable while also staying lightweight